Budget Adjustment Form

 Additional educational expenses not included in the standard budget may be considered if appropriate documentation is submitted.
 These include:

-- Course fees, lab fees, new student fee, student ID card, parking permit
+- New student fee, student ID card, or parking permit

-- Books/supplies/digital access codes in excess of $400 for the semester
+- Books, required supplies, textbook rental, digital textbooks and access codes in excess of $400 total for the semester

 - Special tutor or music accompanist

-- Reimbursement for the cost of a first exam or professional licensure that was taken and paid for during the semester.
+- Reimbursement for payment of the cost of a first exam or professional licensure taken during the semester

 Expenses Not Allowed in a Budget Adjustment